lotfiElKhalidy/SnapFace_Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

-## Development server
+## Frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The frontend of the application will automatically reload if you change any of the source files.

+## Backend
+Run `cd SnapFace_Angular/backend` on your terminal, then run `npm install` to install independancies.
+Run `npm run start` to start the backend.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding